mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [These Kids Made Their Influencer Parents Wealthy.
+Will They See a Dime of That Money?](https://www.cosmopolitan.com/lifestyle/a60125272/sharenting-parenting-influencer-cost-children/) - In the unregulated world of vloggers, children are, for the most part, not entitled to a single cent they help earn.
+We spoke to creators—and the child of a mommy blogger—to understand how this unusual family business actually works.

+- [An engineer bought a prison laptop on eBay.
+Then 1,200 incarcerated students lost their devices.](https://www.opencampusmedia.org/2024/03/04/an-engineer-bought-a-prison-laptop-on-ebay-then-1200-incarcerated-students-lost-their-devices/) - Students said they were given little information about when and if the devices would be returned, and many wondered if they’d lose access to the work they saved.

+- [The job applicants shut out by AI: ‘The interviewer sounded like Siri’](https://www.theguardian.com/technology/2024/mar/06/ai-interviews-job-applications) - Employers are letting artificial intelligence conduct job interviews.
+Candidates are trying to beat the system

+- [How Casinos Enable Gambling Addicts](https://www.theatlantic.com/magazine/archive/2016/12/losing-it-all/505814/) - Modern slot machines develop an unbreakable hold on many players—some of whom wind up losing their jobs, their families, and even, as in the case of Scott Stevens, their lives.

 - [Before There Was Tinder](https://www.thecut.com/2022/09/computer-dating-love-stories.html) - Five people on finding their life partners through 1960s “computer dating.”

 - [Two of four stolen giant tortoises found in Dorset](https://www.bbc.com/news/uk-england-dorset-45314157) - Blastoise and Jeffery were found, but the other two - Squirtle and Wartortle - are still missing.